zendframework/zend-crypt/doc/book/hybrid.md

-# Encrypt and decrypt using hybrid cryptosystem
+# Encrypt and decrypt using hybrid cryptosystem - Since 3.1.0

-Hybrid is an encryption mode that uses symmetric and public keys ciphers together.
+Hybrid is an encryption mode that uses symmetric and public key ciphers together.
-The idea is to take the advantages of the public key cryptography for sharing the keys and the speed of symmmetric encryption to encrypt the message.
+The approach takes advantage of public key cryptography for sharing keys and symmetric encryption speed for encrypting messages.

-The hybrid mode is able to encrypt message for one or more receivers and can be used in multi user scenario, where you can limit the decryption only for some users.
+Hybrid mode allows you to encrypt a message for one or more receivers, and can be used in multi-user scenarios where you wish to limit decryption to specific users.

 ## How it works

-Suppose we have two users: *Alice* and *Bob*. *Alice* wants to send a message to *Bob* using an hybrid cryptosystem, she needs to:
+Suppose we have two users: *Alice* and *Bob*. *Alice* wants to send a message to *Bob* using a hybrid cryptosystem, she needs to:

 - Obtain *Bob*'s public key;
 - Generates a random session key (one-time pad);
-- Encrypts the message using a symmetric cipher with the previous session key;
+- Encrypts message using a symmetric cipher with the previous session key;
-- Encrypts the session key using the *Bob*'s public key;
+- Encrypts session key using the *Bob*'s public key;
-- Send both of these encryptions to *Bob*.
+- Sends both the encrypted message and encrypted session key to *Bob*.

 A schema of the encryption is reported in the image below:

 ![Encryption schema](images/zend.crypt.hybrid.png)

-To decrypt the message *Bob* needs to:
+To decrypt the message, *Bob* needs to:

 - Uses his private key to decrypt the session key;
 - Uses this session key to decrypt the message.

 ## Example of usage

-In order to use the `Zend\Crypt\Hybrid` component you need to have a keyring of public and private keys.
-To encrypt a message you can use the following code:
+In order to use the `Zend\Crypt\Hybrid` component, you need to have a keyring of public and private keys.
+To encrypt a message, use the following code:

 ```php
 use Zend\Crypt\Hybrid;